hyperledger/fabric/docs/source/idemix.rst

 In principal, a channel can be configured to have a single Idemix-based MSP and multiple X.509-based MSPs.
 Of course, the interaction between these MSP can potential leak information.
-An assessment of the leaked information need to be done case by case.wq
+An assessment of the leaked information need to be done case by case.

 Underlying cryptographic protocols
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~